← Back to Clinical Trials

 Eligibility Criteria

 Inclusion Criteria: 1.
 Adults ≥ 65 years old 2.
 Scheduled for an elective orthopedic total joint replacement procedure (knee/hip) 3.
 At least mild insomnia (ISI score of ≥10 on telephone screening or RedCap screening questionnaire) 5\.
 Own a smart phone 6.
 Willingness to use the dCBT-I app and actigraphy.
 Exclusion Criteria: 1.
 Current or previous CBT-I exposure in the last 6 months prior to the start of the study 2.
 Rapidly progressive illnesses/life expectancy \<6 months 3.
 Active psychosis/suicidal ideation 4.
 Irregular shift work/sleep patterns 5.
 Moderate-severe sleep apnea (apnea/hypopnea index ≥15) without CPAP compliance per chart review 6.
 Sleep disorders other than insomnia or apnea 7.
 Cognitive impairment (diagnosis of dementia) 8.
-Starting sleep-affecting medications less than a month prior to starting study or at any time during the study period; not excluded if stable sleep-affecting medications in the prior month (by clinical review) 9.
-No surgery within 12 months of con
+Initiation, discontinuation, or dose change of sleep-affecting prescription medications within 1 month prior to study start or during the intervention period; not excluded if stable sleep-affecting medications in the prior month (by clinical review) 9.
+No surgery within 12 months of consented, eligibility will be reassessed if surgery is delayed by more than 3 months

 Related Trials